alikins/Alikins-rack-plugins/README.md

 #### Cautions To Be Ignored

-The 'out' output is currently not clamped or limitied and may produce values outside of the -10/+10 V range.
+The 'out' output is currently not clamped or limited and may produce values outside of the -10/+10 V range.

 The values of the hovered widget are sampled at the gui display rate,